 Sorrow washes over me, because I was once one of those children in a small isolated village.

 We moved there for economic reasons, not because of government edict.
 I remember my mother crying, when on the rough wooden boards of the cupboards one of her precious teacups fell over and broke.

 But I was a child and I didn’t understand, or care.
 We ran wild in bare feet on the gravel streets, only coming home for dinner.
 We played elaborate games, climbing trees and rocks, shouting and running.
-We sat in the dirt and played house with rocks for house walls and sticks for people.
+We sat in the dirt and played house with stones for house walls and sticks for people.

 The moves always came as a surprise to me.
 My parents might have known but they did not think to share that information with us.

 I am too sad to stay any longer, and I catch one of the first Zodiacs back to the ship.